NikitaDouglas/MyPortfolio/Week2.md

 - GOAL:
   - To understand the process of breaking one class into two and be able to apply this skill whilst still maintaining test coverage.
   - To define 'abstraction' and 'inheritance'.
 - PLAN: Begin the Simple Checkout exercise highlighted in kick-off.
-Use brief time after lunch to make notes on
+Use brief time after lunch to make notes on OOP principles.
 - EVIDENCE: Ask for some feedback on the exercise from a coach, as well as self-assessment.
 Perhaps use this to also explore mocking?

 #### Thursday 29th August